iansawicki/techscreens/metronome/README.md

 Most of the code for repetable code calling the Metronome API and validating the responses is in the `/utils` folder.

-~I created `unnest_json` function to preprocess the data for pandas.
 You can see the code that calls the API in /utils.
-The rest of the data ETL code is part of the streamlit app in app.py.~
+The rest of the data ETL code is part of the streamlit app in app.py.

 I decided to use duckdb for this task after using it for the second half of the assignment.
 Longer-term, that ergonomics of that for these types of queries is simpler and more straightforward than manipulating data.